Table of Contents

-Community Choices Home and Community Based Services Waiver is a Medicaid program and as such, the participant must be eligible for Wyoming Medicaid (also known as Equality Care).
+Community Choices Home and Community Based Services Waiver is a Medicaid program and as such, the participant must be eligible for Wyoming Medicaid.
 The following eligibility criteria are specifically for seniors for this waiver.

 Residency – Applicants must be residents of the state of Wyoming.

 Age - Applicants must be 65 years of age or older or between 19 and 64 years old and be declared blind or disabled.

 Functional Ability - Applicants must require a level of care that is equivalent to that of nursing home care.

 Income - As of 2018, a single applicant cannot have income in excess of $2,250 / month, or said another way, no more than $27,000 / year.
 This figure is 300% of the Federal Benefit Rate.